Helen on 86th St. has been adapted into an award-winning feature screenplay.

 Check out a feature interview with Nicole Kempskie about the project, fellowship, and labs here.

-2016 Winner: International Family Film Festival Screenplay Competition
+2016 International Family Film Festival Screenplay Competition: Winner

-2016 Quarter-Finalist: Final Draft Big Break Screenwriting Contest
+2016 Final Draft Big Break Screenwriting Contest: Quarter Finalist

 2016 Marble House Project artist residency to write the screenplay

-As things go from bad to worse for Vita, she must call upon her tenacity, resourcefulness, and relentless hope to turn things around.
+Unfortunately, things don't go Vita's way and she must call upon her tenacity, resourcefulness, and relentless hope to turn things around.
 After burning sacrificial offerings at an altar to Goddess Athena—the letters she’s been writing her father every night since he left—her luck begins to change.
 The role of Helen of Troy becomes hers after the beautiful Helen Mc.Guire gets the chicken pox.
-Her mother breaks it off with her boyfriend.
+Next, her mother breaks it off with her boyfriend.
 All that’s left is for her father to come home.

 As Vita stands onstage searching for him in the audience, she learns the limitations of wishes and the value of inner strength.